How Does Navigating Mortgage Refinancing Math Work?

 print(f"Closing Costs: ${closing_costs:,.2f} | Savings: ${monthly_savings:,.2f}/mo | Break-Even: {break_even_months:.1f} months")

-**Avoid Extending Your Amortization Timeline**: If you have paid down 10 years of a 30-year mortgage, do not refinance into a *new* 30-year mortgage at a slightly lower rate.
-Doing so resets your amortization schedule back to year one, meaning you will pay interest for a total of 40 years, offsetting the monthly payment savings.
-Refinance into a **15-year or 20-year mortgage** to protect your amortization progress.
+Avoid Extending Your Amortization Timeline: If you've already paid down 10 years of a 30-year mortgage, for the love of everything, DO NOT refinance into a new 30-year mortgage just for a slightly lower rate!
+You're resetting your amortization schedule back to year one.
+You'll end up paying interest for 40 years total!
+Instead, refinance into a 15-year or 20-year mortgage to protect the progress you've made.